 Understanding minimum wages in Australia is one of the most important elements to maintaining an effective cost structure when running a business.
-There are certain standards set in place by Fair Work Australia which dictate minimum grades of pay for different job roles across all industries, and if you aren’t fully aware of each of your employees’ minimum wages, you could find yourself underpaying them.
+There are certain standards set in place by the Fair Work Commission which dictates minimum grades of pay for different job roles across all industries, and if you aren’t fully aware of each of your employees’ minimum wages, you could find yourself underpaying them.

 While there are different minimum wages for different job types and awards, each of these stems from one core minimum wage which all businesses in Australia must abide by.
 The current National Minimum Wage is $18.93 per hour, or $719.20 per 38-hour week (before tax).
 If you employ casual workers, they are covered by this national minimum wage, but they also must receive at least 25% casual loading.

 Employers should also know that if they have employees who are not covered by an Award or Agreement, they will have their wage set by the National Minimum Wage Order.